Skip to main content

 SEER2 = Total Cooling Output (BTUs) / Total Electrical Energy Input (watt-hours)

 The resulting calculation shows how much heat the AC is capable of removing during the cooling season.
 When your AC has a higher SEER2, it means that it is capable of removing more heat from your home.
 By getting an air conditioner that has a better SEER2, you can end up using less energy each month.
-Besides reducing your utility bills, this also helps your home to become more environmentally friendly.
+Besides reducing your utility bills, this also helps your home become more environmentally friendly.

 Complex Installations and Labor Costs